 On the left of the Settings window, go to Start.
 On the right side, look for a switch called "Use Start full screen."
 Set this switch to On.

-That's all!
-From now on, whenever you’ll press the Start button, you’ll no longer see the usual, classic looking Start Menu.
-Instead, it will be replaced with something similar to the Start screen you may have gotten used to in Windows 8.1.
+That is all!
+From now on, when you press the Start button, you no longer see the classic looking Start Menu.
+Instead, you get something similar to the Start screen from Windows 8.

 How to set the Windows 10 Start Menu to get back to normal

 If you no longer want the Start Menu to take the whole screen, follow the same procedure from the previous section.
 The only difference is that, in the end, you set the "Use Start full screen" switch to Off.